 Historically, NEXT has had a strong R&D focus and has made significant progress with its' product and technology development roadmaps.
-The Group has developed products for notebook, FAP20, Government-ID (globally and India's Aadhaar program), point of sales terminals and smart card markets.
+The Group has developed products for the four different market segments, they are used in various applications such as point of sales terminals, Notebooks, Internet of Things applications etc.